tharunsikhinam/ReactReduxStarterKit/README.md

 3) Gati - Generate Manifest
 4) COD ledger

-Instructions to setup and use the repository.
+Instructions to setup and use the repository.<br/>
-Make sure the latest versions of node and npm are installed.
+Make sure the latest versions of node and npm are installed. <br/>
-Clone the repository and in the root directory of the app.
+Clone the repository and in the root directory of the app.<br/>

 1.Install all node packages
 >npm install